Are Your Assets Current, Fixed or Intangible & What Are They Worth?

 - computer hardware, mobile phones, etc.

+Aside from being used to generate income, capital assets are important for businesses in that they can be sold if the business is in financial difficulty or used as collateral for business loans.
 In this case the lender will normally issue a lien against the asset so it can be seized if the loan is not repaid.

 Given that most capital assets decline in value over time, in financial records capital assets are usually expressed as the cost of the asset minus depreciation.
 Capital assets depreciate at different rates depending on the asset class (as defined by the tax authorities).
+The annual depreciation is a tax write off.

 Items that are currently cash or expected to be turned into cash within one year are known as current assets.
 This includes: